g-plane/pretty_graphql/docs/src/config/comma.md

 - `"never"`: Do not insert commas inside a list of items.
 All existed commas will be removed.
 - `"noTrailing"`: Insert commas inside a list of items without trailing comma.
 - `"onlySingleLine"`: Insert commas inside a list of items only for single line list.
 For multiple lines list, there won't be commas.
+- `"inherit"`: Inherit from the base `comma` option.

 Default option value is `"onlySingleLine"`.

 This global option can be overridden by different syntax nodes.
-Some syntax-node-specific options will override by default:
+Some syntax-node-specific options will override by default instead of `"inherit"`:

 - `arguments.comma`
 - `argumentsDefinition.comma`